lincc-frameworks/python-project-template/README.md

 ## Create a branch

 It is preferable that you create a new branch with a name like `issue/##/<short-description>`.
-GitHub makes it pretty easy to associate branches and tickets, but it's just easier when it's in the name.
+GitHub makes it pretty easy to associate branches and tickets, but it's nice when it's in the name.

 ## Testing the template

 Testing can be tricky.
 The current best way is to clone this repository locally, and use Copier to generate a test project locally, then verify your expected results.

 Copier will look for git tags to determine which version of the template to use.
 You probably don't want to create new tags while you're working on the template.
-Create a test project using this signature to let Copier know to use the latest local version.
-See the [Copier documentation](https://copier.readthedocs.io/en/latest/generating/#regenerating-a-project) for more information.
+Create a test project using the following command to let Copier know to use the latest local version.
 ```
 >> copier --vcs-ref HEAD </local/path/to/template> </test/project/directory>
 ```
 Notes:
 1) Any changes to the template will need to be committed (**not pushed**) to be picked up by Copier.
 2) If there's an opportunity for introducing an automated test, please take it.
+3) This project has some automated testing, to ensure that the template can render a reasonable output project - feel free to extend that if it's reasonable.
+4) See the [Copier documentation](https://copier.readthedocs.io/en/latest/generating/#regenerating-a-project) for more information.

 ## Create your PR

-To be able to move quickly, there aren't many guardrails right now to prevent merging bad code.
-This will change as the project becomes more mature.
-For now, please use PR best practices, and get someone to review your code.
+Please use PR best practices, and get someone to review your code.

 ## Optional - Release a new version

-Once you've tested the updates you should create a new release to make them available.
+Once you're PR is merged you should create a new release to make your changes available.
 GitHub's [instructions](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) for doing so are here.
 Use your best judgement when incrementing the version. i.e. is this a major, minor, or patch fix.